A leader in health care education innovation

 Founded in 1912, The College of St. Scholastica is a respected leader in nursing and health care education.
 The College is building on that reputation with its new 45,000-sq. ft.
 Health Science Center.

-Now open to our Physical Therapy and Occupational Therapy graduate students, the Health Science Center features classrooms and laboratories furnished with state-of-the-art equipment.
+Now open to our Physical Therapy, Physician Assistant, and graduate students, the Health Science Center features classrooms and laboratories furnished with state-of-the-art equipment.
 It includes the maurices Community Clinic, a learning clinic that will serve uninsured and underinsured patients while providing students with real-world experience.